Machov: Transport

-There is the road border crossing with Poland Machovská Lhota / Ostra Góra.
+On the Czech-Polish border is the road border crossing Machovská Lhota / Ostra Góra.
+There are no railways or major roads passing through the municipal territory.

 Sights

 The Church of Saint Wenceslaus was originally a wooden church from the 14th century with a separate bell tower from 1586.
 This church fell into disrepair and was replaced by the current Baroque building in 1675.
 On the square there is a Baroque Marian column from 1761.

-A protected small-leaved lime) tree with estimated age of 500 years grows near the house No. 26.
+A protected small-leaved lime tree with estimated age of 500 years grows near the house No. 26.

-In Nízká Srbská there is a preserved smithy from 1799.
-In Machovská Lhota there is a former evangelical rectory from 1813.
+In Nízká Srbská is a preserved smithy from 1799.
+In Machovská Lhota is a former evangelical rectory from 1813.